 IRA’s are a great retirement vehicle if your employer does not provide a 401(k) plan.
-Individual retirement accounts provide many tax benefits and come in a variety of options based on your retirement goals and propensity for risk.
+Individual retirement accounts provide many tax benefits and come in a variety of options based on your retirement goals.

 Minimum to Invest: This will vary depending on what type of IRA account you open, but many banks and asset management companies like Fidelity or Vanguard have no minimums to open a simple IRA account.

 - What is a 401(k) – Save for Retirement Paycheck to Paycheck

 - Lower Your Taxes and Start Investing by Opening a Traditional IRA Account For Retirement